World Organisation for Animal Health: Membership

 As of May 2023, with the latest appointment of St Vincent and the Grenadines, WOAH counts 183 Members.

 The World Assembly of Delegates

 Composed of 183 Delegates, the World Assembly of Delegates is the highest authority of WOAH.
 Delegates belonging to all Members meet at least once a year at a General Session of the Assembly which lasts five days, held yearly in May in Paris.
 At the annual General Session, Delegates vote on important issues on animal diseases and animal health especially issues related to international trade.

+Voting within the Assembly follows the democratic principle of "one country, one vote.".
+Its main functions include adopting international standards on animal health, adopting resolutions on major animal diseases, electing members of WOAH’s governing bodies, appointing the Director General, and approving the Organisation’s annual report and budget.

 Council

 WOAH's Council meets at least twice a year to examine technical and administrative issues, such as the working programme and budgets that will be presented to the Assembly.
 The Council comprises the President of the World Assembly of Delegates, the Vice President, the Past President, and six Delegates representing all the regions.
 The current President is Dr Susana Pombo from Portugal.